TheOdinProject/curriculum/rails/form_basics.md

 I wanted to show this again so you could remind yourself what's going on in the form's lifecycle.
 The user presumably went to the path for the `#new` action, likely `http://www.yourapp.com/users/new`.
 That ran the `#new` action, which created a new user object in memory (but not yet saved to the database) and rendered the `new.html.erb` view.
 The view probably used `form_for` on `@user` to make things nice and easy for the developer.

 Once the form gets submitted, the `#create` action will build another new User object with the parameters we explicitly tell it are okay.
-Recall that `#user_params` will return the `params[:user]` hash for us, which lets `user.new` build us a complete new instance.
+Recall that our custom `#user_params` method will return the `params[:user]` hash for us, which lets `User.new` build us a complete new instance.
 If that instance can be saved to the database, we're all good and we go to that user's `show.html.erb` page.

 If the `@user` cannot be saved, like because the `first_name` contains numbers, we will jump straight back to rendering the `new.html.erb` view, this time using the `@user` instance that will still have errors attached to it.
 Our form should gracefully handle those errors by telling the user where he/she screwed up.